jeremiahcaleb/simple-counter-app/README.md

 2. Open the `index.html` file in a web browser.

-3. Use the "Increment" button to increase the counter value and the "Decrement" button to decrease it.
+3. Use the "Increment" button to increase the counter value, the "Decrement" button to decrease it, and the "Reset" button to reset the counter to zero.
+Additionally, you can use the up arrow key to increment the counter and the down arrow key to decrement it.
 The counter starts at 0.

 ## Features

-- Displays a counter value that can be incremented or decremented.
+- Displays a counter value that can be incremented, decremented, or reset.
 - User-friendly interface with clear buttons for interaction.
 - Responsive design that adapts to different screen sizes.

 ## Code Structure